yesbabylon/symbiose/learn/README.md

 #### The modules controllers and actions :

-If you want to visualize all modules of a given course you can use the terminal and the learn_modules controller or for instance make a http request at http://equal.local?get=learn_modules&course_id=5 :
+If you want to visualize all modules of a given course, you can use the terminal and the learn_modules controller or for instance, make an http request at http://equal.local?get=learn_modules&course_id=5 :

 ```bash
 ./equal.run --get=learn_modules --course_id=5